Comanche Peak Wilderness

 The Comanche Peak Wilderness is a U.S. Wilderness Area located in the Roosevelt National Forest on the Canyon Lakes Ranger District in Colorado along the northern boundary of Rocky Mountain National Park.
-The 66791 acre wilderness named for its most prominent peak was established in 1980.
+The 66791 acre wilderness was established in 1980 and named after its most prominent peak.
 There are 121 mi of hiking trails inside the wilderness.
 Roosevelt National Forest and Rocky Mountain National Park officially maintain 19 trails within the Wilderness, 5 of which pass into Rocky Mountain National Park.
 There are also 7 named peaks, 6 named lakes (including Comanche Reservoir) and 16 named rivers and creeks within the wilderness boundaries.